Coat of arms of New South Wales: Symbolism

 The rising sun in the crest has been used in the heraldry of New South Wales since the 1820s, essentially to symbolise hope in the future.
 It also depicts the geographical position of New South Wales, which faces the sun rising every morning over the Pacific Ocean.
 The blue and white wreath or torse shows the two principal colours in the shield, which are often used as the sporting colours for New South Wales, although there is much variation in the shade of the blue in common use.

 Of the two supporters, the lion symbolises the origins of many of the people of New South Wales in the early 20th century in the British Isles.
 The designer particularly stressed that this was not an English nor Scottish nor Irish nor Welsh lion, but British, to represent the coming together of many different people in a new land and forming a new people.
-It could today be understood as symbolising the multicultural nature of contemporary New South Wales society.
 The kangaroo has been used as a supporter in popular New South Wales heraldic practice since 1806, although this is its earliest official use.
-It symbolises the land and natural resources of the State, and can also be understood today as representing the Aboriginal peoples who today are an integral part of New South Wales society.
+It symbolises the land and natural resources or the Australian identity of the state.

 The motto was first devised in 1879 for the International Exposition held in Sydney, and was adopted as the State motto in 1906 to clearly replace an older motto on official seals that referred to the State's convict origins.
 This motto reinforced the positive symbolism of the Arms with its message of hope in the future.